prakharmrsl/easypcceo.github.io/pages/best-gaming-speakers/best-gaming-speakers.md

 **3.** Creative has been producing high quality sound systems for a long time.
 [The Creative T40 Series II](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=9&pub=5575177097&toolid=10001&campid=5338225251&customid=&icep_uq=Creative+GigaWorks+T40+Series+II+2.0+Gaming+Speakers&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg) lives up to expectations.
 The T40's are 3.5" taller than the T20's.
 If you can shell out the extra money, we recommend this line.
 It offers more power and a more complete audio range.

 These speakers are compatible not only with a PC, but a TV as well and even your smart phone.

+The bass really packs a punch, a large improvement from the last T20 generation.
+The treble is quite nice as well.
+Overall these speakers are superb, making the perfect addition to your gaming setup!

 ## [Genius SW-G2.1 2000 Gaming Woofer Speaker System](http://amzn.to/2jIB67Z)